Postcode area: NR28.

 Education is a genuine strength for North Walsham.
 The town serves as the educational hub for a wide catchment area across north-east Norfolk, with schools at every level drawing students from surrounding villages.
 This critical mass of pupils supports better-funded facilities and a wider range of subjects than many smaller Norfolk towns can offer.

 North Walsham Infant School and North Walsham Junior School provide the primary pathway, both with solid Ofsted ratings.
-North Walsham High School handles years 7–11 and has invested in new facilities to support its growing intake.
-The standout, however, is Paston Sixth Form College – a highly regarded state sixth form offering a broad curriculum of A-levels and vocational qualifications that attracts students from across north Norfolk.
+North Walsham High School handles years 7 to 11 and has invested in new facilities to support its growing intake.
+The standout, however, is Paston Sixth Form College, a highly regarded state sixth form offering a broad curriculum of A-levels and vocational qualifications that attracts students from across north Norfolk.

 For families seeking independent education, Gresham’s School in Holt is approximately 20 minutes away, and Beeston Hall (preparatory) is nearby.
 The combination of strong state provision locally and independent options within easy reach gives families genuine choice without relocating to Norwich.